OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_line_search/screencast/slides.md

 # Basic Idea

-1. Evaluate function at initial point.
+1. Evaluate function at initial point

-2. Use first derivative to get search direction.
+2. Use first derivative to get step direction

-3. Use approximated second derivative to guess step length.
+3. Pick initial step length based on (approximated) second derivative

-4. Use a line search procedure to see how far to go in the search direction.

-   - Line search stays a 1d problem even with many parameters;

-   - Only solved approximately;

-   - Quite complicated if you really want to understand it;

-   - Most of the time accepts the first guess.
+4. Pick candidate step based on line search procedure (see next slide)

 5. Accept the new parameter and go back to 1.

+   *(ignore the case where we don't accept)*

 ---